 If you want to know how to survive in the woods or wilderness, then the first thing you need to know is this: always be prepared.
 You don’t want to be caught without supplies.

 Even if you don’t plan on going into the wilderness, you still need to be prepared with survival gear.
 Keep a car emergency kit in your vehicle in case you break down on remote road.
 Keep a bug out bag packed in case you need to flee.

-It isn’t just plane crashes which could leave you stranded in the wilderness with nothing.
 You could go for a hike, fall into a river, and have all of your gear wash away.
 Or you might get abducted by a nutcase and have to escape your abductor through the woods (yes, this has happened many times).